 Where we need to collect personal data by law, or under the terms of a contract we have with you or your club, team, league or association, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with our product or the information that is generated by our products).
 In this case, we may have to cancel a product or service you have with us, but we will notify you if this is the case at the time.

 3. HOW IS YOUR PERSONAL DATA COLLECTED?

 We use different methods to collect data from and about you including through:

-- Direct interactions.
-You may give us your Identity, Contact and Financial Data, and Nexus Product Technical Data by using our products, filling in forms or by corresponding with us by post, phone, email or otherwise.
+Direct interactions.
+You may give us your Identity, Contact and Financial Data, Nexus Product Technical Data, Smart Mouthguard Product Technical Data, CSX Product Technical Data, and ConneQt Product Technical Data by using our products, filling in forms or by corresponding with us by post, phone, email or otherwise.
 This includes personal data you provide when you:

 Website Technical Data from the following parties:

 analytics providers (such as Google based outside the UK/EU);